auth0/docs/articles/connections/social/apple.md

   - customize-connections
   - add-idp
 ---
-# Add Sign in With Apple to Your App
+# Add Native Sign In with Apple to Your App

-Apple requires the adoption of the Sign in with Apple feature for if you have an app published on the App Store and you support different third-party sign-in options (such as Facebook, Google, or Twitter).
+Apple requires the adoption of native Sign In with Apple (SIWA) capabilities if you have an app published on the App Store and you support different third-party sign-in options (such as Facebook, Google, or Twitter).

+## How it works

-Support for Native Sign in with Apple is built on top of the [OAuth 2.0 Token Exchange specification](https://oauth.net/2/).
-Auth0 created a profile for Native Sign in With Apple (SIWA) to handle the following flow:
+Support for native Sign In with Apple is built on top of the [OAuth 2.0 Token Exchange specification](https://tools.ietf.org/html/draft-ietf-oauth-token-exchange-16).
+Auth0 created a profile for native SIWA to handle the following flow:

 1. User authenticates via the Apple SDK on their iPhone/iPad.
 They receive an authorization code.
 2. The application calls Auth0's `/oauth/token` endpoint with the following parameters: